pipieter/demiplane/README.md

 # Demiplane

 Demiplane is an interactive collaborative whiteboard tool designed to be used as a lightweight virtual tabletop environment.
+Users can move tokens around, set a grid, and apply a background.

 # Usage

 Demiplane consists of a Typescript frontend server and C# backend server.

-## Requirements

 The frontend server requires [Node.js](https://nodejs.org/en) 22+ and the backend server requires [.NET](https://dotnet.microsoft.com/en-us/download/dotnet) 9.0+.

-## Usage
+## Launching the servers

 The backend server can be launched by using the following command, which launches the server at port 5000.